-The CDC Health Information for West Africa is the gold standard for vaccinations you may want, as well as other health considerations.
+The CDC Health Information for Guinea is the gold standard for vaccinations you may want, as well as other health considerations.

 The only required vaccination (as of 2/2013) is Yellow Fever — you need your WHO card indicating that you have been vaccinated against Yellow Fever in order to enter the country.
 The Yellow Fever vaccine can only be administered by certain doctors and health centers, often county Boards of Health and specialist Infectious Disease doctors.
 You should plan on getting this vaccine well in advance of your trip as you may need proof of vaccination to get a Guinean visa.